max-planck-innovation-competition/logic-mill/README.md

 # Waiting list

 > Logic Mill is still in beta.

-You can sign up for the Logic Mill waiting list: https://logic-mill.net/waiting-list.
+You can sign up for the [Logic Mill waiting list](https://logic-mill.net/waiting-list).
 Signing up for the waiting list does not automatically give you access to the system.

 # API key